Meatballs in White Sauce

 • 1 Spoon

-• To prepare the meatballs in white sauce, start by boiling the potatoes: after washing them thoroughly, place them whole and with their skins in a pot full of cold water, turn on the heat, and count 40 minutes from boiling point (in a pressure cooker, it will take 20 minutes from the whistle).
-To save time, if you have a microwave oven, you can boil the potatoes in the microwave using the method explained here.
+• To prepare the stew meatballs, start by boiling the potatoes: after washing them thoroughly, place them whole and with their skin in a pot filled with cold water, turn on the heat, and count 40 minutes from boiling (in a pressure cooker, it takes 20 minutes from the whistle).
+To save time, if you have a microwave, you can boil the potatoes in the microwave using the method explained here.

-• Once cooked, mash them with a potato masher (1) and let them fall into a bowl.
-Let them cool, then add the ground meat (2) and season with a good pinch of salt, a grind of pepper, and if you like, some nutmeg and a bit of grated lemon zest.
-Briefly mix everything with your hands, then add a crushed clove of garlic (3).
+• Once cooked, mash them with a potato masher (1) letting them fall into a bowl.
+Let them cool, then add the ground meat (2) and season everything with a good pinch of salt, a grind of pepper, and, if you like, a bit of nutmeg and some grated lemon zest.
+Briefly mix everything with your hands, then add a crushed garlic clove (3).
 If you don’t have a garlic press, you can finely chop it with a knife.

 a. mix ground meat and boiled potatoes for very soft meatballs

 • Also add the Parmesan (4).
-Mix all the ingredients well, and finally add the egg (5).
-Work the mixture thoroughly with your hands to evenly distribute the egg throughout the mixture.
+Mix all the ingredients well, and lastly, add the egg (5).
+Work the mixture thoroughly with your hands, so the egg is evenly distributed throughout the dough.
 In the end, you should obtain a firm and homogeneous mixture (6).

 b. make the meatball mixture

 • Form about 20 meatballs, trying to make them all the same size (7) and place them on a tray.
-Put a couple of tablespoons of flour in a bowl and roll the meatballs in it, fully coating them (8).
-Shake them off to remove excess flour and place them on a tray.
-In a large non-stick pan, heat the oil well, and when it is hot, place the meatballs in the pan (9).
+Pour a couple of tablespoons of flour into a bowl and coat the meatballs completely (8).
+Shake them to remove excess flour and place them on a tray.
+In a large non-stick pan heat the oil well, and when it is hot, place the meatballs in it (9).

 c. fry the floured meatballs

-• Let them brown over high heat for about a minute, then turn them over (10) and let them brown on all sides.
+• Let them brown over high heat for about a minute, then turn them (10) and let them color on all sides.
 Increase the heat and deglaze with the hot vegetable broth (11).
-Lower the heat again, cover with a lid, and cook the meatballs in white sauce for 15-20 minutes over low heat.
-After the cooking time, remove the lid and let the cooking base thicken briefly (12).
+Lower the heat again, cover with a lid, and let the meatballs stew for 15-20 minutes over low heat.
+After the cooking time, remove the lid and briefly thicken the cooking base (12).

 d. cook the meatballs in broth or meat broth

-• Serve the meatballs in white sauce immediately, drizzled with their sauce.
+• Serve the stew meatballs immediately, drizzled with their sauce.

 v_ soft and tasty meatballs in white sauce easy recipe step by step with video il chicco di mais